 Yann Perreau began his professional career at 18 with the band Doc et les Chirurgiens (1994-1998).
 After taking puppeteering classes (in 1998-1999) and acting classes (2000-2001), he released his solo debut album in 2002, Western Romance (Rapsat-Lelièvre prize at the Francofolies de Spa, Félix-Leclerc prize at the FrancoFolies de Montréal, Mirror prize at the Festival d’été de Québec).
 In 2005, he released the album Nucléaire (Diffuseurs Européens prize at the Bourse RIDEAU) and the DVD / live album Perreau et la Lune, for which he won the Show Direction of the Year award at the 2007 ADISQ.

-His album Un serpent sous les fleurs, released in 2009, is still to this day his biggest popular and critical success (Félix for Songwriter of the Year in 2009, Félix for Show of the Year - Songwriter in 2010, Mirror prize for French Expression at the 2010 Festival d’été de Québec).
+His critically-acclaimed album Un serpent sous les fleurs, released in 2009, won him many accolades, including the Félix for Songwriter of the Year in 2009, the Félix for Show of the Year - Songwriter in 2010 and the Mirror prize for French Expression at the 2010 Festival d’été de Québec.
 He also took part in the Douze Hommes Rapaillés collective, in homage to the late poet Gaston Miron, with whom he recorded two albums and performed many concerts.

 A singer-songwriter and notorious showman, Yann Perreau is also a stage director (DJ Champion, Catherine Major, Queen Ka, etc.), actor (Opium 37 at Quat’Sous), poet (Perreau et la Plume published by VLB Éditeur) and owner of the Studio Chenapan in Montreal.